jnschaeffer/jnschaeffer.github.io/_posts/2014-09-10-generics-and-interfaces-in-go.md

 implementation.

 In Go we don't have this, of course.
-There are interfaces, and so we could implement a `Comparator` interface of our own, but without knowing if any two things we're comparing are of the same concrete type we're left with code that might not actually work.
+There are interfaces, and so we could implement a `Comparable` interface of our own, but without knowing if any two things we're comparing are of the same concrete type we're left with code that might not actually work.
 Take the following example: